lakshmi-jangala/NLP-Assignment-2/README.md

-Title: Sentiment Analysis of Twitter Data Using Naive Bayes and Logistic Regression Your Name
+## Title: Sentiment Analysis of Twitter Data Using Naive Bayes and Logistic Regression
-Date
-Course Information

 1. Introduction

 Briefly describe the objective of the project, which includes:

 Exploring feature engineering techniques.

 Implementing Naive Bayes and Logistic Regression models.

 Evaluating the performance of each model on the Sentiment140 dataset.

 2. Data Preprocessing

 Dataset Description: Briefly describe the Sentiment140 dataset, mentioning:

 Number of samples.

 Features used (e.g., tweet text and sentiment label).

 Preprocessing Steps: List and explain the preprocessing steps, including:

 Removing special characters, converting text to lowercase, tokenizing, stemming/lemmatization.

 Splitting data into training and testing sets.

 Visualization: Include histograms or pie charts showing the class distribution for sentiment labels (negative, neutral, positive).
 3. Feature Engineering
 Overview of Feature Sets: Describe the feature sets you engineered: